iainctduncan/papers/source/design.rst

 One driver for choosing Max is the success of Max itself.
-Having been first created in the 1980's, Max is now one of the most popular platforms world-wide for making computer music, with thousands of Max objects available between those provided by Cycling 74 and the broader Max community (CTN: maxobjects.com 2023).
+Having been first created in the 1980's, Max is now one of the most popular platforms world-wide for making computer music, with thousands of Max objects available between those provided by Cycling 74 and the broader Max community (maxobjects.com 2023).
 This extensive community and breadth of available objects enables a wide variety of ways of working with both musical abstractions and digital audio, and even video.
 This includes support for interacting with external hardware through various synchronization and